claudioc/jingo/README.md

 - Automatically push to a remote (optionally)
 - Mobile friendly (based on Bootstrap 3.x)
 - Quite configurable, but also works out of the box
+- Works well behind a proxy (i.e.: the wiki can be "mounted" as a directory in another website)

 For code syntax highlighting, Jingo uses the `node-syntaxhighlighter` module.
 For the list of supported languages, please refer to [this page](https://github.com/thlorenz/node-syntaxhighlighter/tree/master/lib/scripts).